EdiSlavkov/pixijs-vault-game/README.md

 # Vault Game

 Vault Game is a simple browser-based game built using Pixi.js library and TypeScript.
-The objective of the game is to unlock the vault by rotating the handle in the correct direction and combination before the timer runs out.
+The objective of the game is to unlock the vault by rotating the handle in the correct direction and combination.

 ## How to Use the App